- <div style="background-image:url(/live/image/gid/84/width/1600/height/300/crop/1/5986_screen_shot_2016-11-30_at_3.27.37_pm.rev.1480543045.png)"/>

-Your response might be an imaginative speculation of what music will sound like, the risks and rewards of artificial super intelligence, likely directions in demographics and politics, or a meditation on how the world we live in now may be changed.
+The prompt is open-ended—your response might be an imaginative speculation of what music will sound like, the risks and rewards of artificial superintelligence, likely directions in demographics and politics, or a meditation on how the world we live in now may be changed.